totolkat/katosay/README.md

+# Katosay

+A fork made in JS inspired by catsay

-# Catsay
+# Usage
-Catsay is a python program which is inspired by cowsay, and makes a cat appear with your input!

-USAGE : python3 catsay.py <text>
+comming soon...